 Here’s how to become an approved Polk County Public Schools volunteer:

-Allow up to three weeks for your application to process.
-Once your application has been processed, you will be notified about your approval status via mail.
+Once your application has been processed, you will be notified about your approval status within three weeks.

 Get your identification badge from your school and attend a school volunteer orientation.